-Chicken tikka is just as much a part of British culture as fish and chips or a Sunday roast.
+Chicken tikka is just as much a part of British culture as fish and chips or a Sunday roast with Yorkshire pudding.
 Indeed, chicken tikka is often regarded as the UK’s national dish.

 “It is widely considered the country’s national dish, and in 2001 British Foreign Secretary Robin Cook gave a speech in which he hailed chicken tikka masala as a symbol of modern multicultural Britain.”Britannica